B0redNab/Interesting-InfoSec-stuff/README.md

 # Interesting-InfoSec-stuff
-Centralize the ressources i'm interested in / using daily or haven't read yet about Information Security, mainly
+Centralize the ressources i'm interested in / learning or haven't read yet about Information Security, mainly

 *__Work In Progress__*